KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 What is commonly called *alien life*
 is understood in Zenetism as the presence of **non-terrestrial intelligences**,
 each shaped by the **resonance fields**, environmental dynamics,
-and hypostatic conditions of its originating domain.
+and hypostatic conditions of its native domain.

 These beings may embody:
 - **L2** — Superficial soul and mind